Industrial Archaeology

 Protecting our industrial heritage

 We protect our industrial heritage through both legislation and policy, with the most appropriate method being identified on an individual site basis.
-Carrickfergus Gasworks is one of a small number of industrial heritage sites in State Care.
-A number of structures have been Scheduled for protection under the Historic Monuments and Archaeological Objects (NI) Order 1995, such as Newry Canal, the White Spots lead mines at Conlig, County Down and the 'Samson and Goliath' cranes at Harland and Wolff shipyard.
+Carrickfergus Gasworks and Ballycopeland Windmill are two industrial heritage sites in State Care.
+A few structures have been Scheduled for protection under the Historic Monuments and Archaeological Objects (NI) Order 1995, such as Newry Canal, the White Spots lead mines at Conlig, County Down, and the 'Samson and Goliath' cranes at Harland and Wolff shipyard.
 Others have been Listed for protection under the Planning (NI) Act 2011, such as the historic mill complex at Sion Mills and the Gasworks, Ormeau Road, Belfast.

 Conserving our industrial heritage

-We have been involved in a number of schemes to conserve our industrial heritage sites such as Ballycopeland Windmill, County Down, this is a rare example of a working windmill.
+We have been involved in a number of schemes to conserve our industrial heritage sites such as Ballycopeland Windmill, County Down.
 We have provided extensive advice to developers, local government, heritage bodies and community groups on the management and conservation of industrial heritage sites and how to incorporate them into modern development schemes.
-Some of the most exciting projects currently involve the conservation of canal features, such as locks and bridges.
-Canal towpaths are a much used public recreational facility.
+Some of the most exciting projects involve the conservation of canal features, such as locks and bridges.